TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Problem Definition

-Operationally, given access to the history $H_{t-1}$, a self-improving AI algorithm $\mathcal{A}$ goes through following three steps each iteration $t$: \begin{enumerate}[leftmargin=0.5cm, noitemsep] \item \textit{Analysis:} The critic LLM analyzes the previous history $H_{t-1}$. \item \textit{Generation:} The critic LLM proposes the next prompts $\Pi_t$ based on the analysis. \item \textit{Evaluation:} The system outcome $\Phi(\Pi_t)$ is deployed, and its performance is measured, yielding a score $s_t$.
-The new observation is added to the history: $H_t = H_{t-1} \cup \{(\Pi_t, c_t, s_t)\}$. \end{enumerate}
+Operationally, given access to the history $H_{t-1}$, a self-improving AI algorithm $\mathcal{A}$ goes through following three steps each iteration $t$: \begin{enumerate}[leftmargin=0.5cm, noitemsep] \item \textit{Analysis:} Analyze the previous history $H_{t-1}$. \item \textit{Generation:} Propose the next prompts $\pi_t$ based on the analysis. \item \textit{Evaluation:} The system outcome $\Phi(\pi_t)$ is deployed, and its performance is measured, yielding a score $s_t$.
+The new observation is added to the history: $H_t = H_{t-1} \cup \{(\pi_t, \Phi\left(\pi_t\right), s_t)\}$. \end{enumerate} We will be more precise about how Steps 1 and 2 (analysis and generation) are implemented in our self-improving AI framework in $\S$\ref{sec:BoNAndTheory} and $\S$\ref{sec:TBoN}.